thomrohit/readme/README.md

 # Implement a simple key-value HTTP CRUD API service.

-A Simple SpringBoot Maven project that perfoms the basic CRUD opertions such as GET,POST and DELETE, the data is stored/presisted in a objects.json file which is hosted in a volume.
+A Simple SpringBoot Maven project that performs the basic CRUD operations such as GET,POST and DELETE, the data is stored/persisted in a objects.json file which is hosted in a volume.

 ## DevOps requirements